filipsnastins/tomodachi-testcontainers/docs/getting-started/testing-app-with-collaborator-services.md

 In the previous section, we explored [testing applications that depend on backing services](./testing-app-with-backing-services.md) like databases or cloud providers.
 This section focuses on another type of external dependency - collaborator services.

-A collaborator service is another application or a third-party service that our application depends on.
+A collaborator service is another application or a third-party service that our application directly depends on.
-They might be developed in-house or be off-the-shelf software.
+They might be developed in-house, running as off-the-shelf software, or a third-party service in an external network.
-Collaborator services provide a valuable behavior and expose it through an API such as REST, GraphQL, gRPC, asynchronous messaging, etc.
+Collaborator services provide a valuable behavior and expose it through an API such as REST.
 For example, when building a financial system, we might use an external application to obtain currency conversion rates or process credit card payments.

 In automated testing, it's often not feasible to use the real versions of external applications -